 Our Mission & Vision

 Oeiras International School is committed to promoting a respectful community of independent and passionate lifelong learners who are aware of their roles and responsibilities in an ever-changing world.

 To this end, we offer a variety of learning experiences within a supportive and challenging environment of rigorous academic programmes.

-Quality international education throughout the school with a special focus on the development of the Sciences, Technology, Engineering, and Mathematics (STEM); the backward planning of the IB-MYP from the IB-DP and IB-CP; and the well-being of the OIS community.
+Quality international education throughout the school with a special focus on the development of the Sciences, Technology, Engineering, Arts and Mathematics (STEAM); the backward planning of the IB-PYP from the IB-MYP and the IB-MYP from the IB-DP and IB-CP; and the well-being of the OIS community.